TO DO :

 Ask yourself these questions:

 -How would you create the illusion that images placed on a window are part of the scenery behind them?
-(For example, various birds are drawn and adhered to the glass, so they appear to be sitting on the branches of the trees seen through the window.)

 -What subject matter would you create?

 -How would you use your way of drawing lines and mark-making?
 How heavy and dark do your lines need to be to show up?
 Can you fill in black areas to create impact?

 -What dictates the subject matter?
 (You can draw anything you choose as long as there is a relationship to what you see through the window.)

 -How would you determine the scale of the transparent drawings?
 (The prototypes will assist you) Please note, as indicated below, that the sticker sheets are 28″ long x 1″ high at minimum.
 If you choose a larger height, it will cost you more.

 PLEASE NOTE (Enlarge the video, so it plays from the beginning)

 1. First – choose any window(s) of any size with any view you like best.

 2. Next – finalize five black and white drawings.

 Note: ALL FIVE IMAGES will be translated into transparent stickers.
 They can be created by hand or digitally.